 But for people with hyperacusis, these everyday sounds can cause pain, frustration, and even terror.
 Children have been seen running away from specific sounds, that were distressing to them - but which are harmless to everybody else.

 A lack of understanding is another problem for individuals who have this problem.
 Most often, they are accused of being oversensitive, even hysteri-cal.
 "Your hearing is too good," is a common misconception.

 People with hyperacusis have perfectly normal hearing.
-They are not able to hear "better than anybody else", but what they do have is reduced tolerance to specific sounds and sound levels that are not normally regarded as loud.
+They don’t have abnormally good hearing and they are not able to hear "better than anybody else".
+But what they do have is reduced tolerance and increased sensitivity to specific sounds and sound levels that are not normally regarded as loud.
 For some patients, the problem arises at sound levels as low as 25 dB - making them unable to be diagnosed properly by the normal, acoustic testing equipment at the doctor's clinic, since such equipment operates at much higher sound levels - 80 dB or more.

 Experts on this rare hearing problem advise the families and their doctors first and foremost to be understanding.
 Being the victim of "acoustic torture" is bad enough in itself, but the lack of understanding and empathy from the family and doctors alike only makes things worse.